3slab/VdmLibraryHttpTransportBundle/README.md

-retry_strategy.max_retries | needs to be 0 because http transport does not support this feature options.method | HTTP method to be called options.http_options | options supported on request by the [symfony http client](https://symfony.com/doc/current/components/http_client.html#making-requests) options.monitoring.enabled | if true, hook up in the vdm library bundle monitoring system to send information about the HTTP response options.retry.enabled | if true, retry an http call in case of error options.retry.number | number of time to retry before stopping with error options.retry.timeBeforeRetry | time in second between each try (multiplied by the current retry number to delay)
+retry_strategy.max_retries | needs to be 0 because http transport does not support this feature options.method | HTTP method to be called options.http_options | options supported on request by the [symfony http client](https://symfony.com/doc/current/components/http_client.html#making-requests) options.http_executor | set the id (in the container of services) of a custom http executor to use instead of the [DefaultHttpExecutor](./Executor/DefaultHttpExecutor.php) options.monitoring.enabled | if true, hook up in the vdm library bundle monitoring system to send information about the HTTP response options.retry.enabled | if true, retry an http call in case of error options.retry.number | number of time to retry before stopping with error options.retry.timeBeforeRetry | time in second between each try (multiplied by the current retry number to delay)

-## Custom http executor
+## HTTP Executor

-A custom http executor allows you to customize how you call the API.
-It could be because the API is paginated or needs a pre-request for authentication.
+HTTP executor allows you to customize the behavior of the HTTP transport per transport definition inside your `messenger.yaml` file.
+Some example use cases are that the API has a pagination or needs a pre-request for authentication.

+If you don't set a custom `http_executor` option when declaring the transport, the default [DefaultHttpExecutor](./Executor/DefaultHttpExecutor.php) is used which just calls the API using the default Symfony http client with the `method` and `http_options` you have configured.

-Just create a class in your project that extends `Vdm\Bundle\LibraryBundle\Executor\Http\AbstractHttpExecutor`.
-It will automatically replace the default executor.
+You can override this behavior in your project by providing a class that extends `Vdm\Bundle\LibraryBundle\Executor\Http\AbstractHttpExecutor`.

-**If you have 2 custom executor.
-Only a single one will be used, the second is ignored.**

 ```
 namespace App\Executor\Http;